Club Adventures Logo

 YOUR GROUP LEADER OR LOCAL REPRESENTATIVE

-You may consider tipping your group leader or local representative for outstanding service throughout your trip.
-The amount is entirely a personal preference; however, as a guideline, 4-7 USD or EUR per person per day (in a currency relevant to your destination), can be used.
+Tipping your group leader or local representative is highly appreciated if you feel they’ve provided outstanding services throughout your trip.
+The amount is entirely a personal preference; however, as a guideline, the recommended amount is 4-7 USD or EUR per traveller per day (in a currency relevant to your destination).
 Of course, you are free to tip more or less as you see fit, depending on your perception of service quality and the length and involvement of your group leader or local representative on your trip.

 CONTINGENCY FUNDS